 This course provides students with a knowledge of mathematics as it relates to information science.
 Topics covered include sets, matrices, algorithms, graphs and trees, counting methods and mathematical logic.
-Prerequisite: MT1020 or equivalent.
+Prerequisite: MT1011 or MT1020.
 Quarter Credit Hours 4.5

 MT4025 ADVANCED MATHEMATICAL METHODS